-4-H Terms to Know:
+4-H TERMS TO KNOW:

 - Terms and Conditions-All of the rules and requirements for the year, including project requirements.
-This is available on the website (https://tinyurl.com/sdvpj662). - Completion-This means a 4-H member completes their project and all membership requirements by the end of each 4-H year. - My Record of 4-H Achievement-You can record your projects that you have done for the year on this record sheet.
+This is available on the website. - Completion-This means a 4-H member completes their project and all membership requirements by the end of each 4-H year. - Green Folder-This green folder is given to first year 4-H members.
+Your copy of Record of Achievement and project record sheets should be kept in this folder.
+You may add to this folder each year that you participate in 4-H. If you need a folder, please contact the Extension Office. - My Record of 4-H Achievement-You can record your projects that you have done for the year on this record sheet.
 You can also record the activities, meetings and committees that you have participated in during the year.
-Watch your emails & newsletters for the date that your Record of Achievements (usually the around the first of September).
+A copy of this record is kept in your green folder and is added to each year.
+Watch your newsletter for the date that your Record of Achievements need to be turned in by (usually the first Sunday of Fair).
 These are reviewed to help determine the Outstanding 4-H member awards. - Project-A 4-H project is what a 4-H member learns, makes or does; for example: learn to grow a garden, make a lego model, or show a rabbit.
 4-H members should take at least one project each year and complete records for that project.
-The 4-H members family should take an active interest in the project. - Project Manuals-Project manuals are guides written by specialist that help you learn by leading you through activities and offering suggestions to help you complete your projects. - Project Record Sheet-Your project record sheet helps you keep track of each of your projects during the 4-H year. - Fairgrounds Clean-up-Days set for the 4-H club leaders, 4-H Council members and 4-H Club members to clean and prepare the fairgrounds for the 4-H Fair. - Project Check-in and Check-out-All 4-H exhibits are entered during this time before the 4-H Fair officially starts.
+The 4-H members family should take an active interest in the project. - Project Manuals-Project manuals are guides written by specialist that help you learn by leading you through activities and offering suggestions to help you complete your projects. - Project Record Sheet-Your project record sheet helps you keep track of each of your projects during the 4-H year - Fairgrounds Clean-up-Days set for the 4-H club leaders, 4-H Council members and 4-H Club members to clean and prepare the fairgrounds for the 4-H Fair. - Project Check-in and Check-out-All 4-H exhibits are entered during this time before the 4-H Fair officially starts.
 See your monthly newsletter for accurate check-in and check-out times. - 4-H Online-This is where you will create an account for your family to share.
 This site is where you will enroll every year for the new 4-H year and register for projects, clubs & animals. - Fair Entry-This is where you register what projects you are bringing to the Clay County Fair.
 You MUST have your projects entered here by the deadline to be able to bring your projects to the fair. - Open Judging-We have an open judging policy here at the Clay County Fair.
 You bring your projects in and the judges are on hand to talk to you about your project.
-Time is limited as there are many projects to be judged that evening. - Livestock Project Superintendent This is the approved 4-H adult volunteer who is appointed the position of running the barn, shows, and other species related events during the Clay County 4-H fair. - Exhibit Hall Project Superintendent This is an individual who volunteers to help a project specific judge during the Exhibit Hall open judging before fair begins.
-Their main duties include assisting the judge during check-in by recording results, placing ribbon on projects, organizing displays, and helping with any other questions the judge may have.
+Time is limited as there are many projects to be judged that evening.